 Another thing to keep in mind with time of day is that people will eat and drink more at night than during the day, so plan appropriately.

 Take a dessert party, for example, if you have more variety of desserts, people will eat less of each and will be satisfied with smaller bites.
-If you have a dessert party with 3 cakes and nothing else, you should cut big slices and expect them to be wiped out.
+If you have a dessert party with three cakes and nothing else, you should cut big slices and expect them to be wiped out.
 But if you have smaller cakes, cookies, pastries, cake bites, brownie bites, and other small things, you can serve less of each and make much smaller portions because there is more variety.

 With anything in life, setting a budget is key.
 Decide early what you are willing to spend and base your menu around it.
 Believe it or not, it's quite easy to do a party for cheap or even free.
-Potluck, BYOM BBQ, dessert party, even a pasta party all can be done for only a few dollars.
+Potluck, BYOM BBQ, dessert party, or even a pasta party all can be done for only a few dollars.

 If there are going to be lots of kids at your party, avoid dark-colored punch, soups, and meals that could cause a mini disaster in your house.
-If people will have a table to sit at, soups and taco salads are fine to serve.
+When people will have a table to sit at, soups and taco salads are fine to serve.
 If people will mostly be standing and mingling, finger foods are best.
-If it's something like a family reunion, consider a menu that has something for everyone, something that everyone from little kids to seniors would enjoy.
+When it's something like a family reunion, consider a menu that has something for everyone, something that everyone from little kids to seniors would enjoy.

-For a bachelor party, I probably wouldn't do a salad bar… maybe stick more to a hearty BBQ.
+For a bachelor party, I probably wouldn't do a salad bar… Maybe stick more to a hearty BBQ.
 Having a baby shower?
 I'd avoid chicken wings and focus on a lighter menu.
 Just keep your attendees in mind so the food is fitting!

 Baked potato bars, soup bars, and pasta bars are perfect for winter months.
-Salad bars and BBQ's are perfect for Spring and Summer.
+Salad bars and BBQ's are perfect for spring and summer.
 Potlucks are great all year.
 Just consider what's in season, and what time of year it is.

 All of that being said, here are some examples of great menus that I use to feed a crowd on the cheap: